 Recently, our family traveled to Kentucky.
 My husband is a talented sound engineer; so we occasionally accompany our friend’s worship band.
 This particular event was a conference held in a massive auditorium.
 The kids and I met up with Steve at the conclusion, while the band was loading their instruments.
 The crowd was gradually moving our direction, eager to meet our friend Dustin, the band’s leader.
 Out of the cadence of voices greeting him floated a sentence that arrested me.
 “My teenage son used to hate worship, until he heard you this summer at camp.”

-I don’t know this family but I’m so very glad they met Dustin and were impacted by his passion.
-That is exactly why we are proud to be associated with his ministry.
+I don’t know this family but I’m so very glad they were impacted.
+That is precisely what should happen when we assemble as a church.
 Still, overhearing that statement stopped me in my tracks.
 What if this were our son?
 What if we had such a disconnect between who we are and who our child is becoming?

 We refuse to adopt a casual, wait-and-see plan.
 As I said, we have a vision for a thriving, lifelong family connection.
 To arrive at this endpoint, we must be steady on a certain course.
 A son who detests something like worship, foundational to our faith, means we aren’t truly going in the direction we intended.
 It’s time for a course correction.